kbilsted/NotepadPlusPlusPluginPack.Net/README.md

 For Notepad++ 7.6 to 7.6.2 no release works out of the box due to plugin directories changing with every release.

+### v0.95.00 pre-release
+Latest version as of Jan 2021 contains x64 fixes and updated HOW-TO-INSTALL.txt
+Tested on VS2019 and latest Notepad++ both x86 and x64 versions.

 ### v0.94.00
 The last version to work with Notepad++ v7.5.9 or below (newer versions of notepad++ use a different plugin structure, so you need to use a newer version of this framework).